 Our school community is committed to promoting a healthy lifestyle.
-We have recently received our Healthy Schools Award from 2017-2019.
-At morning break, fruit or a healthy alternative is available to all children.
+We continue to work towards maintaining a healthy lifestyle and have recently received our Healthy Schools Award from 2019-2021.
+At morning break, fruit or a healthy alternative is available to most learner's.
 Parents and carers are encouraged to ensure that packed lunches are as healthy and nutritionally balanced as possible.
 Water is provided within school.
 We kindly request that sweets and fizzy drinks are not sent into school.

 We have a policy of zero tolerance of bullying.
 Please refer to the Anti-bullying and PSHE policy.

 We have strong working relationships with all professionals and this is essential to meeting our learners’ needs.
 School staff work closely and collaboratively with many professionals, these include: Health Advisors; Speech and Language therapists; Hearing Impairment specialists; Visual Impairment Specialists, Physiotherapists and Social workers.
 Therapists and other professionals work from our specialist rooms, these provide space for 1:1 sessions, group work and for meetings with parents.